NoobDevRohan/OnixClientFaq/README.md

 - Custom DLL is now Insider Mode and can be toggled on/off by double clicking the Onix logo

 Miscellaneous:
-creative tools freecam is gone from 1.18.10/1.18.12 and future versions
+- Creative tools freecam is gone from 1.18.10/1.18.12 and future versions
 ```

 ## 🦠 My antivirus blocks the client.